AmbitiousPilots/FSJumpStarter2020/README.md

 2. Double click to start Microsoft Flight Simulator.
 3. That's it.
 Enjoy!

-***Note:** FSJumpStarter2020 automatically detects if you've installed the Steam or Microsoft Store version of Flight Simulator.*
+***Note:** FSJumpStarter2020 automatically detects if you've installed the Steam or Microsoft Store version of Flight Simulator.
+Also a splash screen is shown until Flight Simulator starts so you know the app is working.*
 <br><br>

 ## Status